tiandiao123/deep_learning/zillow_price_project/readme.md

 ![decison_tree](figure1.png)

-### method 2: decsion tree plus adaboost algorithms:
+#### method 2: decsion tree plus adaboost algorithms:
+In this case, we need to add ensemble method so that we can improve those models with bad performance and combine with models with good performace.
+For one thing, it can improve our final model's performance.
+For another thing, it can avoid overfitiitng.
+The final mean-saure error is 0.016951678638327763, which is good!
 ![decison_tree_adaboost](figure2.png)

-### Benchmark
-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

 ## III.
 Methodology